Clinical Genetic Testing

 To help determine your risk for a certain disease

-To help your doctor find out which medicine or therapy might be best for you
+To help your healthcare provider find out which medicine or therapy might be best

 Genetic testing can ease your mind about your or your child's inherited risk for a